About

 Technical Director.
 In Unreal Engine since 2015, professionally since 2017.
 I run Unreal Directive, a free resource site for developers who want to build things correctly.

 I came up as a Technical Artist, which is a polite way of saying I fix the problems that show up when art and code collide.
-Over time that grew into Technical Direction.
+Over time, that grew into being a Technical Director.
 Now I oversee the technical implementation of multiple large projects, from gameplay systems to backend infrastructure.

 My day-to-day is C++, Python, and Blueprints.
 I've shipped projects for Epic Games, Nvidia, HP, Festo, and Lenovo.
 Enough to know what happens when a project is built on shortcuts.
 It always costs more to fix later.